 Orvis then started a program called 50/50 On the Water meant to increase gender parity in fly fishing.

 In mid-2019, long before Justice June, Orvis reached out to the nonprofit Brown Folks Fishing to figure out how to improve its diversity efforts.

 Orvis has since signed the group’s Angling for All pledge, a commitment to identify and eliminate barriers to racial diversity in fishing, and hired Erica Nelson and Sydney Clark, co-founders of REAL Consulting, to help it evolve and reach new audiences in a meaningful way.

-But Orvis’s process is far from the norm in the nation’s fishing industry, says Nelson, a Navajo angler and Brown Folks Fishing ambassador.
+But Orvis’s process is far from the norm in the nation’s fishing industry, said Nelson, a Navajo angler and Brown Folks Fishing ambassador.